Skip navigation BT logo

 Whether you choose to gradually wind down your working week, or take the plunge into full-time retirement, one of the key challenges faced by many new retirees is the need to fill each day productively.
 This emphasises the need to be mentally prepared for retirement, as it might not be as easy as you think.

-Tim Howard, Technical Expert at BT, agrees, saying that a modern-day retirement often means more than waking up one day and not having to go to work.
+Tim Howard, Technical Consultant at BT, agrees, saying that a modern-day retirement often means more than waking up one day and not having to go to work.
 “Your ability to retire the way you want, more often than not, will come down to the plans you put in place today,” Tim says.

 Stopping work – transition to retirement strategy